Is an artist living and working in Madison, Wisconsin.

-She is a self-taught artist, first generation Mexican American, born and raised in Los Angeles, California.
-In 2012, an encounter with a community of avant-garde painters, musicians, and photographers in Los Angeles ignited an exploration of "self", which catapulted her into a journey of artistic expression.
+Macias is a self-taught artist, first generation Mexican American, born and raised in Los Angeles, California.
+In 2012, an encounter with a community of avant-garde painters, musicians, and photographers in downtown Los Angeles ignited an exploration of "self", which catapulted her into a journey of artistic expression.

 Today, her abstract paintings are varied in style, reflecting an intuitive process and approach.
-She primarily works with acrylic and oil pastels on canvas to make abstract paintings of various textures, forms, and shapes.
-These are derived from her free-form methods of smearing and scraping paint with canvas keys, wedges, and bare hands.
+Macias primarily works with acrylic and oil pastels on canvas to create vibrant and emotive compositions where color, shapes, and lines convey a visual unity.
+She uses free-form methods of smearing and scraping paint with canvas keys, wedges, and bare hands to externalize her personal experiences; staining canvases with acrylic pours also allows her to invoke play in her creative practice.
+Macias uses color to convey the depth of her emotions, which she hopes inspires viewers to pause and reflect.

 "Abstract painting allows me to surrender to the canvas and colors.
 It’s a spiritual process in which my mind quiets and allows my soul to speak in textures, colors, and lines."